Frequently Asked Questions

 - School Counseling can be completed in 2 1/2 to 3 years on a part-time basis.

-Our program meets the needs of the student who works full time by offering courses every evening.
-The program also meets the need of the full-time student who wishes to complete the program quickly and return to their state or country of origin.
-This allows the student to take a maximum load each semester and commute to the Siloam campus one day per week.
-Offering the program in Fort Smith and Rogers on a rotation basis provides more convenience to busy commuter schedules.
+Our program meets the needs of the student who works full time by offering evening courses.
+It also meets the need of the student who wishes to complete the program quickly and return to their state or country of origin by allowing students to take a maximum load each semester and commute to the Siloam Springs campus one day per week.
+Offering the program in Fort Smith, Little Rock and Rogers on a rotation basis provides more convenience for busy schedules.